Philippa Whitford: Early life and education

 Whitford was born in Belfast, Northern Ireland to Elizabeth and Philip Whitford.
 The family moved to Scotland when she was aged ten.
-She was educated at Wood Green: St Angela's Providence Convent Secondary School in London and Douglas Academy in Milngavie, before studying at the University of Glasgow, where she graduated with medical degrees.
+She was educated at St Angela's Providence Convent Secondary School in London and Douglas Academy in Milngavie, before studying at the University of Glasgow, where she graduated with medical degrees.
 She was the first woman in her family to gain admission to university.

 Career

 Surgical career

-Whitford worked as a consultant breast surgeon at Crosshouse Hospital for more than 18 years.
+Whitford worked as a consultant breast cancer surgeon at Crosshouse Hospital, Kilmarnock for 19 years.

-Just after the First Gulf War and during the First Palestinian Intifada at the age of thirty, Whitford served for a year and a half as a medical volunteer in a United Nations hospital in the Gaza Strip.
-She spent the 2016 parliamentary recess travelling to the West Bank to operate on four women suffering from breast cancer, and visited Gaza to advise local hospitals on how to improve healthcare.
+Just after the First Gulf War and during the First Palestinian Intifada in her early thirties, Whitford served for a year and a half as a medical volunteer in a United Nations hospital in the Gaza Strip.
+She spent the 2016 parliamentary recess travelling to the West Bank to operate on four women suffering from breast cancer, and visited Gaza to advise local hospitals on how to improve healthcare and services to treat breast cancer.